 Book talks are an amazing way for you and your students to share books you love with each other and increase reading engagement.
 Book talks are informal presentations designed to inspire others to read a book you enjoyed.

 The purpose of a book talk is to “sell” a book.
-Students may think of a book talk as a movie trailer for books.
+Students may think of a it as a movie trailer for books.
 Students should give enough of the plot to interest their classmates, but not a complete summary.
-They never want to give away the ending of their book, because the main purpose of a book talk is to grab the audience’s interest and make them want to read it.
+They never want to give away the ending of their book, because the main purpose of the presentation is to grab the audience’s interest and make them want to read it.
 It’s always a good idea to end the book talk with a cliffhanger.

 Book talks are usually presented to groups of students.
 The presenter delivers an oral presentation with the book and a visual prop or even costume.
-Both adults and students may present book talks.
+Both adults and students may present in the classroom.
 I like to introduce book talks by giving one to students and asking a few other adults to present their own to my class.
 This gives students a good model of what a book talk looks and sounds like.

 Getting Started with Book Talks

 You can use book talks as a part of your reading workshop, or any part of your school day to help your students decide what to read.
-I like incorporating book talks as a transition from my mini lesson to independent reading time one day a week.
-Occasionally on short weeks, I’ll have two book talks during the week, since we’re already off our schedule.
-I like to plan my book talks so that each student will give two book talks during the school year.
+I like incorporating them as a transition from my mini lesson to independent reading time one day a week.
+Occasionally on short weeks, I’ll have two presentations during the week, since we’re already off our schedule.
+I like to plan so that each student will give two presentations during the school year.
 I use the schedule below to plan my book talks in advance.
 The first few weeks of the school year I’ll have our principal, assistant principal, and maybe a parent or two give our first book talks.
 This gives me time to help build community in the classroom before asking students to present, because that can be quite scary for many students.

 Increase Reading Engagement: Wrap Up

-That’s really all the extra prep work required for book talks, which makes them even better for me!
-One particularly fun idea is to video students sharing their book talks to have a collection of book talks.
+That’s really all the extra prep work required, which makes them even better for me!
+One particularly fun idea is to video students sharing their presentations to have a collection of book talks.
 Of course, you would need to find a safe and approved way to store the videos.
 I wouldn’t put mine on YouTube, but I’m planning to find a way to host them on Google Classroom.

-Since I never post pictures of my students here, I’ve asked my daughter to perform a brief book talk as an example!
+Since I never post pictures of my students here, I’ve asked my daughter to perform as an example!
 She chose Harry Potter, so she wore her Gryffindor shirt and brought her Luna wand as a prop.
 Gotta love being a teacher’s kid!

 If you want to increase reading engagement for your students, download the book talk forms here!
-Let me know how your book talks go!
-What book will you do your book talk on?
+Let me know how it goes!
+What text will you choose?

 I got this web site from my buddy who shared with me regarding this site and at the moment this time.
 I am visiting this website and reading very informative articles at this time.